 Stainless steel provides lifetime value

 Its strength and robustness allow stainless steel products to be thinner than similar items made of lesser materials.
-Stainless steel can withstand impacts and so retain its shape and appearance for many years with correct handling, reducing repair costs.
-When looked at over the life of an item of furniture, its return on investment is extremely high.
+Stainless steel can withstand impact while retaining its shape and appearance for many years with correct handling, reducing repair costs.
+When looking at the lifespan of an item of stainless steel furniture, its return on investment is extremely high.